AdaptiveConsulting/aeron-io-samples/cluster/src/main/java/io/aeron/samples/domain/auctions/readme.md

 Auction data are written to snapshot only if the startTime is in the future.
 Open and already closed auctions will not be written to the snapshot.
-On snapshot load, only auctions with a startTime after current cluster time will be loaded.